 - How do your own stories pass down through your family influence your own worldview(s)?
 1. - 2.
 Explore the concept of interconnectedness?
 How do the experiences of others around us (both historically and currently) change how a worldview is formed? - Discuss the difference between cyclical learning and linear learning.
-3. - What is Coyote's role in the author's journey of understanding her own worldview?
-4. - 5.
+3. - 4.
+What is Coyote's role in the author's journey of understanding her own worldview? - 5.
 How can you be connected to a place or way of knowing if you have never been to that place?

 Aoki, T. (1986/2012).
 Teaching as in-dwelling between two worlds.
 In S. Gibson, Canadian curriculum studies: Trends, issues and influences.
-Vancouver, BC: Pacific Educational Press.
+Pacific Educational Press.

 Archibald, J. (2008).
 Indigenous Storywork: Educating the heart, mind, body and spirit.
-Vancouver: UBC Press.
+UBC Press.

 Archibald, J., & Parent, A. (2019).
 Hands back, hands forward for indigenous Storywork as methodology.
-(1st ed., pp. 3-20) Routledge.
+In S. Windchief & T. S. Pedro, Applying Indigenous research methods: Storying with peoples and communities (pp. 3-20).
+Routledge.

 Basso, K. H. (1996).
 Wisdom sits in places: Landscape and language among the western apache.
-Albuquerque: University of New Mexico Press.
+University of New Mexico Press.